- News & Media

 For information about the Award click here.

-Further information regarding the Award can be obtained from Jessie Poon by calling 9273 3000 or via email
+Further information regarding the Award can be obtained from Amanda Kaczmarek or by calling the AMA (WA) on 08 9273 3000.

 The Rural Practice Pathway (RPP) aims to provide young doctors with better access to training in rural and remote areas.